 I am a big believer in not using toxic chemicals whenever possible, you know, when there is a natural/healthy/safe solution to a problem as an alternative.
-So this particular tip was extra helpful when I learned about… it has saved me from so much worry about my kids potentially getting into ant poison in our yard.
+So this particular tip was extra helpful when I learned about it… it has saved me from so much worry about my kids potentially getting into ant poison in our yard.

 Many years ago my friend, thanks Eileen, mentioned this amazing life hack to me when we were standing in her yard, gardening and looking at some of the ant hills that were right in our way.